A new solution and concrete implementation steps for Artificial General Intelligence: Conclusion

-Obviously, our plan is a response to the ideas of Professor Lecun and Professor Zhu Songchun.
+“Build a baby machine, then learn lifelong, and grow up”.
+The idea has been around for many years, now we propose a solution steps with details.
+We believe that AI technology needs to move on to the next stage: the “autonomous interaction” stage.
+“Autonomy” means that the machine is no longer a silent machine, it can spontaneously produce behavior (which is equivalent to programming itself).
+“Interaction” means that the machine can interact with the environment in real time, update its knowledge in real time, and make continuous decisions to complete complex tasks in an unfamiliar environment\cite{ref29}.

-General artificial intelligence is the original intention of artificial intelligence, but also the crown of artificial intelligence.
-We present a set of technical solutions for implementing general AI, including implementation steps with Step by Step.
-In reference \cite{ref25}\cite{ref26}\cite{ref27}\cite{ref28}, we reveal in detail the technical steps to achieve this path by patent form.
-It may be the right path to lead humanity to general artificial intelligence.
+Artificial general intelligence is the original intention of artificial intelligence and also its crowning glory.
+We have proposed a set of technical schemes for achieving artificial general intelligence, including step-by-step implementation steps.
+In References \cite{ref25}\cite{ref26}\cite{ref27}\cite{ref28}\cite{ref29}\cite{ref30}\cite{ref31}, we have revealed in detail the technical steps to realize this path in the form of patents.
+It may be a correct path that guides humans towards artificial general intelligence.
+In the references, there are articles in which we elaborate on the proposed technical route in more detail.